wmillett/TurnClash/Assets/Scripts/README_CombatSystem.md

 # Combat System

 ## Overview
 The Combat System adds tactical combat to TurnClash where units can attack enemy units by moving into their tiles.
-The system follows classic turn-based RPG mechanics with attack vs defense calculations, similar to those found in [proven turn-based systems](https://pavcreations.com/turn-based-battle-and-transition-from-a-game-world-unity/).
+The system follows classic turn-based RPG mechanics with attack vs defence calculations, similar to those found in [proven turn-based systems](https://pavcreations.com/turn-based-battle-and-transition-from-a-game-world-unity/).

 ## How Combat Works

 ### Basic Combat Mechanics
 - **Attack Trigger**: Moving into an enemy unit's tile triggers an attack
-- **Damage Calculation**: `Damage = Attacker's Attack - Defender's Defense` (minimum 1 damage)
+- **Damage Calculation**: `Damage = Attacker's Attack - Defender's defence` (minimum 1 damage)
 - **Turn Integration**: Combat actions consume moves from your turn allowance
 - **Death Handling**: Units with 0 or less health are destroyed
 - **Player Elimination**: A player loses when all their units are destroyed